nulvem/remote/README.md

 A file called `hello-world.blade.php` will be generated inside the `/app/Scripts` folder.

-If you want to change the default scripts folder, just change the `scripts_path` property inside the `/config/remote.php` file.
+If you want to change the default scripts folder, just change the `scripts_path` property inside the file `/config/remote.php`.

 #### Executing scripts